meanjoe45/dotenv-init/README.md

 ### `-s, --safe`

+Default: `false`

 This option will output the `.env.example` file.

 ### `-c, --comments`

+Default: `false`

 This option will include environment variables in comments when parsing

+### `-i, --ignore`

+Default: `'node_modules/**', 'test/**'`

+This option is a comma separated list of patterns to ignore when collecting files to read.
+The default value excludes files in `node_modules` and `test` directories.

 ### `-o, --output [level]`

+Default: `normal`

-This option adjust the level of output sent to the console (silent, normal or verbose).
+This option adjust the level of output sent to the console.
+Acceptable values are `silent`, `normal`, or `verbose`.

 ### `-O, --file-output [level]`

+Default: `normal`

-This option adjust the level of output sent to the files that are written (minimal, normal or verbose).
+This option adjust the level of output sent to the files that are written.
+Acceptable values are `minimal`, `normal`, or `verbose`.

 ### `--filename [name]`

+Default: `.env`

-This option allows the output file to be given a different name from the default `.env`.
+This option allows the output file to be given a different name from the default.

 ### `--safe-filename [name]`

+Default: `.env.example`

-This option allows the safe output file to be given a different name from the default `.env.example`.
+This option allows the safe output file to be given a different name from the default.

 ## Contributing

 This project is very new and does not cover all the corner cases that it should.
 If there is a feature you would like added or a corner case not properly covered, please open an issue on [Github][repo-issues].

 ## Roadmap

-### v1.1.0
-- Add the use of `globs` to specify files to search

 ### Future
 - make current functionality a separate command (probably "parse")